 Admission information for current Syracuse University students

 You are considered an “internal admit” if you are a current SU student.
 If you wish to pursue a concurrent degree; are presently completing one degree program and wish to pursue another; or wish to be admitted to a doctoral program in the same program of study in which you are currently pursuing a master’s degree you need to complete the internal admit process.
-To be considered for admittance to either the CAS in Addiction Studies or the MS in Global Health, you will need to submit a Graduate Enrollment Internal Admission Application Form and personal statement to Laura Sauta in 344 White Hall.
+To be considered for admittance to the Global Health, CAS you will need to submit a Graduate Enrollment Internal Admission Application Form and personal statement to Laura Sauta in 444 White Hall.

 Personal Statement Instructions